 Financial Aid is available for eligible students.
-IPSL accepts Americorps Segal Education awards, too.
-Cape Town is a beautiful port city on South Africa’s southwest coast, with a colorful mix of cultures, cuisines and landscapes.
-It is located be...
+IPSL also accepts AmeriCorps Segal Education awards.
+Cape Town is a beautiful port city on South Africa’s southwest coast, with a colorful mix of cultures, cuisines, and landscapes.
+It is located b...

 Financial Aid is available for eligible students.
-IPSL accepts Americorps Segal Education awards, too.
+IPSL also accepts AmeriCorps Segal Education awards.

-Cape Town is a beautiful port city on South Africa’s southwest coast, with a colorful mix of cultures, cuisines and landscapes.
+Cape Town is a beautiful port city on South Africa’s southwest coast, with a colorful mix of cultures, cuisines, and landscapes.
 It is located beneath the flat-topped Table Mountain which is accessible by cable car.
 At the top there are sweeping views of the city, the busy harbor and boats heading for Robben Island, the notorious prison that once held Nelson Mandela, which is now a living museum.
-Time spent in the city studying, volunteering and living with a South African family is combined with opportunities to explore the National Parks as well as the urban environment of Cape Town and surrounding areas.

-Courses include (all classes are taught in English): • Intro to COSA (Community Organizing and Social Activism) • COSA in South Africa---Apartheid’s Footprint: South Africa Today
+· Intro to COSA (Community Organizing and Social Activism) and COSA in South Africa---Apartheid’s Footprint: South Africa Today

 Relevant Study Subject(s):